varunsh-coder/dassana/docs-root/docs/guides/workflow-authoring/execution.md

             value: .region
 ```

 The above example is from a policy context workflow.
-If you recall, the output of normalizer is sent to all workflows.
-As such, let's assume the normalizer generated the following output and this output was received by `bucket-has-broad-access-permissions.yaml` workflow:
+If you recall, the output of the normalizer is sent to all workflows.
+As such, let's assume the normalizer generated the following output, and this output was received by `bucket-has-broad-access-permissions.yaml` workflow:

 ```json
 {